Nepalitelecom is a website which provides latest telecom news, information and offers in Nepal.

-We all have been through the pain in selecting a good ISP at least once.
+We all have been through the pain in selecting a good ISP (Internet service providers) at least once.
 Endless hours of browsing through ISP’s website makes thing more confusing.
-All ISP claim them self to be the best in the town, their website makes you feel like you should get everyone of them.
+All ISP claim them self to be the best in the town, their website makes you feel like you should get every one of them.
 So the question comes down to this: which one to choose?
-Well there aren’t any specialized algorithm that filters out the best ISP, it all depends on your need.
-Nevertheless, we have listed out the major pillars that make a ISP a worthy of a choice.
+Well, there aren’t any specialized algorithm that filters out the best ISP in Nepal, it all depends on your need.
+Nevertheless, we have listed out the major pillars that make an ISP worthy of a choice.

 It doesn’t matter if the service is good or the price is low but it isn’t available in your area.
-If you are inside the Kathmandu valley than you may have lot of ISP to choose from.
+If you are inside the Kathmandu valley then you may have a lot of ISP to choose from.
 It’s best to call the ISP to check whether it’s available in your area.
 Ntc’s ADSL covers all of 75 districts, while WiMax covers 68 districts (*conditions apply for availability at your place).
 Meanwhile, WorldLink has coverage in 63 districts.
 (Read more on Worldlink providing internet service in all areas of the country).

-This may be the bottleneck for most users but over the few years the costs are actually decreasing with increasing bandwidth rate, mainly because of competition among the ISP.
+This may be the bottleneck for most users but over a few years, the costs are actually decreasing with increasing bandwidth rate, mainly because of competition among the ISP.
 Since you require a modem for the connection, some rent the modem with a deposit fee or you may have to buy it.
 Other cost includes installation fee (Most ISP install free of cost), wire costs, deposits, taxes.
-If you choose to install a package of few months at a time, there will be deduction in price.
+If you choose to install a package of a few months at a time, there will be a reduction in price.

-There comes a lot of strings attached with nearly every ISP.
-Its best to inquire all the terms of service before you make a hasty decision.
+There comes a lot of strings attached to nearly every ISP.
+It’s best to inquire about all the terms of service before you make a hasty decision.
 For example, there may be data restriction (if limited service is used), the downfall data speed after the data package is depleted.
 Find more details about the Fair Usage Policy (FUP).

-Now, lets be real, clearly there isn’t a single ISP that satisfies all the above mentioned criteria.
-If you choose for one of the factors we listed above then you may have to compromise one another.
+Now, let’s be real, clearly, there isn’t a single ISP that satisfies all the above-mentioned criteria.
+If you choose one of the factors we listed above then you may have to compromise one another.
 There will always be sacrifices.
 No matter what your preference is, whether it may be speed or cost, don’t forget to be sure about the most important factor of all: RELIABILITY.